-Water Deeply is an independent digital media project dedicated to covering California’s water crisis.
+Water Deeply is an independent digital media project dedicated to covering the water crises in California and the American West.
 Our team, a mix of journalists and technologists, aims to build a better user experience of the story by providing news and analysis in an easily accessible platform.
 Our hope is to add greater clarity, deeper understanding and more sustained public engagement at a critical moment in water policy.

 Water Deeply is a part of News Deeply, a new media startup and social enterprise based in New York.
 We are registered as a B Corp, or Benefit Corporation, with the stated mission of advancing foreign policy literacy through public service journalism.
 We receive no government funding, instead earning our revenues through a mix of foundation grants and digital-design services.
 Our client partners include the World Economic Forum, Columbia Universityâ€™s Graduate School of Journalism and the Baker Institute at Rice University.

 We want anyone who comes to Water Deeply to walk away smarter and better informed about what’s happening in our world.
 We are fielding your feedback and story ideas through email@example.com.

 Tara Lohan is managing editor of Water Deeply.
 She’s been writing about the confluence of water and energy issues for more than 15 years and spent seven years as a managing editor at AlterNet.
 She’s the editor of two books on the global water crisis and her work has been published by the Nation, Salon, the American Prospect and others.
 She holds a bachelor’s in environmental studies from Middlebury College and a master’s in narrative journalism from the University of Oregon.
 She tweets from @TaraLohan and lives in San Francisco.
 You can email her at firstname.lastname@example.org.